100 Notable alumni of

 Biography

-Kevin Joseph Farrell KGCHS is an Irish-born prelate of the Catholic Church who has been a cardinal and has served as prefect of the Dicastery for the Laity, Family and Life since 2016.
-In 2019, he was appointed Camerlengo of the Holy Roman Church as well.
+Kevin Joseph Cardinal Farrell, KGCHS, is an Irish-born senior-ranking prelate of the Catholic Church who has served as prefect of the Dicastery for the Laity, Family and Life (since 2016), as Camerlengo of the Holy Roman Church (since 2019) and as President of the Supreme Court of Vatican City (since 2024).

 Born in